RedVinck/ProjectWeekCloudBackend/README.md

 Each time you would do an update to the application source code, you would have to go through all those steps again.

 In the next steps we will show how you can automate this whole process.
-First create a new projcet in Github and check in your code from the springboot application into this repo.
+First create a new repository in github.com and check in your code from the springboot application into this repo.

 For example: create a new repo in Github: 'springboot-productservice'